DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 	- the very first step of creating a dialogue asset
 	- the naming convention for the dialogue assets

+### Rich Text
+-

 # Rewriting Some Old Dialogue

 ### Beginning Dialogue

-> Note: After thinking about it some more, I *still* need to modify the implementation of the dialogue specifically for the beginning sequence, so
+> Note: After thinking about it some more, I *still* need to modify the implementation of the dialogue system specifically for the beginning sequence (respawning & getting very specific dialogue at very specific points), so this will need to wait a *little* longer.

 ### DDI_EnchantAristide1
 This interaction takes place in the upgrade room.
 It feels pretty long for an interaction the player MUST go through to get an upgrade.